thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 ];
 ```

-We'll want to use the majority of the pretrained model, but without the final layers that classify into the 1000 categories.
-You can inspect a pretrained model with `.summary()`:
+When we previously loaded MobileNet, we used the model without any modifications.
+When training, we want to use a subset of its layers - specifically, we want to ignore the final layers that produce the one-of-1000 classification.
+You can inspect the structure of a pretrained model with `.summary()`:

 ```
 loadMobilenet().then(mobilenet => {